 • Ben Strauss (moderator), Washington Post sports reporter, co-author of Indentured: The Inside Story of the Rebellion Against the NCAA

 • Mark Walker, North Carolina congressman

-• Donna Lopiano, former University of Texas women’s athletic director/president-elect of The Drake Group
+• Donna Lopiano, Drake Group president-elect, former University of Texas women’s athletic director

 Future of Sports is a quarterly conversation series by the Sports & Society Program that helps stakeholders think through key questions shaping the future of our games, the sports industry and its impact on society.
 Past events examined the future of football, college athlete pay, sports betting, athlete activism, coaching, and the U.S. Olympic movement.
 If interested in funding Future of Sports in 2020, contact Sports & Society Program Editorial Director Jon Solomon at email@example.com.